 He even has scars across his back as proof of the physical abuse.

-Aoi Sakuraba, the other MC, grew up with Kaoru but doesn’t seem him until years later.
-Which ends up being the plot.
+Aoi Sakuraba, the other MC, grew up with Kaoru but doesn’t see him until years later, which ends up being the plot.

 7. How To Raise A Boring Girlfriend

-How To Raise A Boring Girlfriend, or “Saekano” is easily one of my favorite Ecchi/harem shows out there.
+How To Raise A Boring Girlfriend, or “Saekano”, is easily one of my favourite

 The studio behind it is Aniplex, or I should say A-1 Pictures.